museomix/museomix.org-v2/wp-content/plugins/secupress/readme.txt

 == Changelog ==

+= 1.4.4 =

+* 23 may 2018

+* GDPR Compliance!
+* New Dashboard: The first module page is now a dashboard, you can see your licence info here now.
+* New: You can now reset the SecuPress settings or just module per module.
+* Improvement#628: GeoIP Database has been updated with new IPs
+* Improvement#630: Force strong password is now available on reset form too.
+* Fix#614: Exported settings file doesn't contains the whitelabeled name, this will prevent the impossibility to import this file on another website whitout the same whitelabel name.
+* Fix#617: Warning:  shell_exec() has been disabled for security reasons in /secupress-pro/core/functions/ip.php on line 229
+* Fix#620: PHP Fatal error:  Uncaught Error: Call to undefined function secupress_global_settings_activate_pro_license() in /secupress-pro/core/core.php:227
+* Fix#622: Warning: count(): Parameter must be an array or an object that implements Countable in /secupress/functions/common.php on line 1288
+* Fix#625: Remove "Wget" from bad User Agents
+* Fix#626: Facebook share post parser was blocked by block fake bot module
+* Fix#627: GooglePageSpeed too
+* Fix#628: GeoIP will not block anymore an unknow IP address (country not found)

+= 1.4.3 =

+* 9 may 2018

+* New#605: New feature added in Sessions Control module: Send a reset link to users
+* Improvement#599: UI was not full width
+* Improvement#600: Checkboxes in step 2 seems enabled
+* Improvement#602: Compat with HostPAPA.ca
+* Improvement#609: Remove the notices "These options are disabled…"
+* Improvement: Remove every check about WP being under 4.0
+* Fix#597: Fatal error when updating using folder overwrite (FTP for example)
+* Fix#598: GooglePageSpeed is blocked by Fake SEO Bots module
+* Fix#601: 404 on PHP should block but not ban
+* Fix#606: regex of fake bots' user agents was too large
+* Fix#607: Alerts were always sent every 15mn, even with a higher number
+* Fix#608: Fix "Warning: set_time_limit() has been disabled for security reasons"

+= 1.4.2 =

+* 23 april 2018

+* Improvement#587: Remove SecuPress main logo on whitelabel (there is still some, wait!)
+* Improvement#589: API Key is hidden behind ••••• chars.
+* Improvement#592: Add a Facebook link when grade is A to share the result.
+* Fix#587: CSS missing when whitelabel is on.
+* Fix#588: Move Login died when it should not.
+* Fix#591: Block Fake Bots should not block real bots, right?
+* Fix#595: Fatal error when blocking User Enumeration on REST API
+* Fix#596: Security Fix: The new moved login page could be guessed because of a redirect due to a lack of "die()", there is no more whitelist condition now.
+Thanks to Aymen Borgi.

+= 1.4.1 =

+* 18 april 2018
+* Improvement#583: Better PHP Version detection and warning (php 7 is now the best recommanded one)
+* Improvement: Easy Login scan will now detect correctly 15 2FA plugins, not only our PasswordLess module.
+* Fix#581: You can now correctly disconnect if you're using Move Login Page.
+* Fix#582: You can now correctly save the malware scan option page.
+* Fix#586: Possible 503 error : "The server is temporarily unable to service your request due to maintenance downtime or capacity problems.
+Please try again later."

+= 1.4 =

+* 11 april 2018
+* New: PHP required version is now 5.4 (and will grow at each major version)
+* New: WordPress required version is now 4.0 (and will grow at each major version)
+* New#490: Block User Enumeration Feature
+* New#551: Ban 404 on .php Files Feature
+* New#544: API Key is hidden by default, you can also hide the full block using the new constant `SECUPRESS_HIDE_API_KEY` (will be set to true if `SECUPRESS_API_EMAIL` and `SECUPRESS_API_KEY` are set)
+* New#557: New constants `SECUPRESS_API_EMAIL` and `SECUPRESS_API_KEY` to overridde data from settings
+* New#558: New filter `secupress.pre_scan.$class` to shortcut any scanner
+* New#564: Block Fake SEO Bots Feature
+* New#562: New filter `secupress.get_email` to change the email when sending
+* New#567: New filter `secupress.nginx.notice` to prevent Nginx notices to pop
+* New#572: New filter `secupress.settings.load_plugin.$plugin` to prevent a full block of settings to be displayed
+* New#572: New filter `secupress.settings.field.$args['name']` to hide an option from a setting block
+* New#576: New scan 404 on .php files
+* New: Pro version is now required to auto-fix issues on step 2 in the scanner
+* Improvement#242: When Pro is active, you'll see a small yellow Ezio (the eagle) logo on each pro feature, so you know what is a pro feature.
+* Improvement#401: Remove outdated scanners and features : REST API Blocking, Non Login Time Slot, DirectoryIndex, no need that now.
+* Improvement#480: Change the way we display the anti sqli scanner code, more lorem, more ipsum, less random
+* Improvement#541: Change the way we load Move Login to prevent any "404 management" plugin to generate conflict
+* Improvement#550: Move Login will now let the priority to "WPS Hide Login" and "SF Move Login"
+* Improvement#553: Move Login will now redirect into the dashboard if the user is logged in
+* Improvement#563: Do not log banned IPs
+* Improvement#569: Let the possibility to go to step2 without launching a new scan
+* Improvement#570: Revamp of the "Get Pro" page (use an external link instead haha)
+* Improvement#571: Remove the hardcoded ads, add more help instead + you can still disable the full bar using the filter `secupress.no_sidebar` or just future ads with `secupress.no_sideads`
+* Improvement#573: Add a 3rdparty.php file to have a better detection of 2FA plugins installed, and better compat with hosts like WPServeur and O2Switch
+* Fix#470: Some messages could be in 2 different languages in the scan results
+* Fix#533: Move Login was not acting correctly when subfoldered
+* Fix#543: ManageWP couldn't always correctly access the plugins list, now it's ok
+* Fix#545: Move Login new page was disclosed by wp-signup.php page
+* Fix#559: Notice: Undefined index: move-login_login-access in /secupress/modules/users-login/callbacks.php on line 246
+* Fix#565: GEOIp was not blocking all countries correctly
+* Fix#566: Anti Bruteforce Front was not blocking all requests correctly
+* Fix#568: Remove the Captcha hidden field, too much false negatives

 = 1.3.3 =
 * 04 september 2017
 * Fix#522: zxcvbn lib contained a not fixed bug, I did.